 dummy variables of key policy announcements by the US Fed

 The economic intuition behind including epidemiological variables builds on two ideas.
 On the one hand, some epidemiological variables are proxying for GDP.
 Thus, they capture potential income falls which affect government tax revenues as well as expenditures through fiscal stimulus.
-On the other hand, epidemiological variables also capture the human toll that had to be paid to the pandemic and that capture the speed of recovery as well as the severity of long-term output losses due to the destruction of human capital.
+On the other hand, epidemiological variables like accelerated COVID-19 mortality also capture the pandemic trend, possibly impacting the speed of future recovery as well as the severity of longer-term output losses due to bankruptcies, degradation of human and physical capital, and other social costs.
 We propose three such variables:

-a variety of variables related to mortality: the daily new mortality rate (per 1,000,000 population) and the daily new mortality growth rate, the total mortality rate (per 1,000,000 population) and the total mortality growth rate.
+a variety of variables related to mortality: the daily new mortality rate per 1,000,000 population and the daily new mortality growth rate, the cumulative mortality rate per 1,000,000 population (also called total mortality rate) and the cumulative mortality growth rate.

 daily growth rates of policy stringency indices, which indicates to what extent governments hindered the free functioning of the economy and thus proxies for economic activity